Inodoro Pereyra: Eulogia Tapia

 In the first Inodoro Pereyra comic in 1972 she appears as the young bride of the gaucho.
 She was drawn as a young and slim woman with beautiful facial features (even within the cartoonish aesthetics of the drawings).
-She later started being drawn as an ugly fat lady since 1976, even increasing her weight by 25 kg in a single frame.
-She is home-loving, has a bad temper and is jealous to the point of getting angry like a beast when Inodoro is late.
+She later started being drawn as an overweight woman from 1976, increasing her weight by 25 kg in a single frame.
+She is home-loving, has a bad temper and is jealous to the point of becoming angry like a beast when Inodoro is late.

 The parrots

 Through the years, these are the quintessential enemies of Inodoro.
 They move around as a flock, teasing and making fun of him.
 While they generate various problems and harm, sometimes they help him, making the gaucho a bit confused.
 From among the flock of parrots, Lorenzo stands out.

 The ranqueles

 These are wild Indians (natives) that from time to time visit Inodoro's house, either asking for advice or threatening him.
 Their leader is Chief Crybaby (in Argentine Spanish as Lloriqueo).